ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab00.md

 This lab must be completed INDIVIDUALLY.
 In the subsequent labs you are encouraged to work with your programming partner.

-# Tell us about yourself for 50 points
+# Tell us about yourself

 Please fill out the following form to tell us about yourself.
 We will use the information to pair you with your preferred programming partner or someone in the class with the similar skill levels as your self.
 Here is the link to the form [http://bit.ly/CS24-ic00-AboutYou](http://bit.ly/CS24-ic00-AboutYou)

-Completing all the answers in the form carries 100 points.
-Answer all questions to get credit.
+Answer all the questions in the form to earn credit for this part (50 points).

 # Get setup with the tools for this course

-## Create an CoE account if you don't have one already
+## Create a CoE account if you don't have one already

 We encourage you to complete all programming assignments by logging in to the machines in the Computer Science labs, or to connect remotely.
 To do this you will need a **College of Engineering account**.
 You can create an account online at <a href="https://accounts.engr.ucsb.edu/create" target="_blank">https://accounts.engr.ucsb.edu/create</a>.